tjwds/the-wall/README.md

 > Tryin'a make it through the wall!
 Tryin'a make it through the wall!
 You can see me if you're tall!
 You can see me if you're tall!
 Looking over!

-A minimal auto-tiling terminal multiplexer.
+An opinionated auto-tiling terminal multiplexer.
 Each pane is an [xterm.js](https://xtermjs.org/) terminal backed by a PTY ([portable-pty](https://crates.io/crates/portable-pty)) in a [Tauri](https://tauri.app/) (Rust) backend.
 Panes tile automatically and reflow as you add, close, or focus them.